Where Factor Investing Has Worked

 Solid long-term performance

 International stock mispricing opportunities have not always so dramatically outshone their domestic counterparts.
 Still, from 2000 to today international stocks have provided plenty of opportunities for factor-driven strategies.
-Returns to profitability, sales to price, buyback, and shorter-term momentum anomaly strategies have been comparable between U.S. and international stocks over the past couple of cycles.
+Returns to sales to price, and momentum anomaly strategies have been comparable between U.S. and international stocks over the past couple of cycles.

 Even if international stocks revert back to their longer-term track record compared to U.S. stocks, they should still provide reasonable opportunities for factor-based strategies.
 In any case, we believe there are other long-term advantages to Counterpoint Equity funds’ international exposure.